NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 * ``ncar/iwrf:latest`` is the Docker image to use when creating the container.
 * ``/tmp/hurricane_matthew/run.sh`` is the location within the container of the script that it runs.

-It takes about 12 minutes for the simulation to finish on an m3.quad Jetstream instance.
+It takes about three minutes for the simulation to finish on an m3.quad Jetstream instance.